epfl-ada/ada-2021-project-flagada/README.md

-# Which events have pushed the climate change debate forward in recent history ?
+# Which events have pushed the climate debate forward in recent history ?

 ## Abstract